 Code of Conduct for Educational Loans

 The Higher Education Act (HEA) requires colleges to develop, administer and enforce a code of conduct in governing education loan activities.
 Such activities are associated to any loan made, insured or guaranteed under the Federal Direct Loan (FDL) program or any other private educational loan.
 A private loan is not written under the Title IV provisions of the HEA and is issued to a borrower for postsecondary educational expenses, regardless of whether the loan is provided through the institution or from the lender directly to the borrower.
-All employees of Rasmussen College must comply with this written code of conduct.
+All employees of Rasmussen University must comply with this written code of conduct.
 The policy will be reviewed and updated annually.

-Any officer, employee or agent of Rasmussen College employed in Student Financial Services or who has responsibilities with respect to educational loans must not solicit or accept ANY gift from a private educational loan lender, servicer or guarantor.
-A gift is described as a gratuity, favor, discount, entertainment, hospitality, loan or any other item having monetary value of more than a nominal amount (although this amount is undefined in federal law or the ED regulations, Rasmussen College defines this amount as $10).
+Any officer, employee or agent of Rasmussen University employed in Student Financial Services or who has responsibilities with respect to educational loans must not solicit or accept ANY gift from a private educational loan lender, servicer or guarantor.
+A gift is described as a gratuity, favor, discount, entertainment, hospitality, loan or any other item having monetary value of more than a nominal amount (although this amount is undefined in federal law or the ED regulations, Rasmussen University defines this amount as $10).
 Examples of permissible gifts include, but are not limited to, small office supplies such as pens, notebooks, rulers, calculators and other small office supply items.
 Employees are exempt from the solicitation rule only if the gifts in question above the limit are also being offered to the general public in a setting such as a conference.

 Advisory Councils/Board of Directors